jonphipps/laravel-bob/README.md

 Bob can be used to generate all kinds of useful files and classes, for use with the wonderfully fabulous Laravel PHP Framework, authored by Taylor Otwell.

-Bob was created by Dayle Rees, and thanks to Phill Sparks, Eric Barnes and Taylor Otwell for all the help and support.
+Bob was created by Dayle Rees, with thanks to Phill Sparks, Eric Barnes and Taylor Otwell for all the help and support.

 ##Installation